leogenot/image-editor/README.md

 - **WebGL2** is required (supported in all modern browsers)
 - `OES_texture_float_linear` is used when available for smoother RAW rendering; falls back to nearest-neighbour filtering if absent
 - `EXT_color_buffer_float` is enabled for float framebuffer support
-- Designed and tested on Chrome, Safari (iOS + macOS), and Firefox
+- Designed and tested on Chrome, Safari (iOS + macOS)

 ---